aws/awsui-documentation/components/date-range-picker.md

 > Specifies that the component is disabled, preventing the user from
 > modifying the value.
 A disabled component cannot receive focus.

 Type: Boolean

+Default: `false`

+Valid values: `true | false`

+Required: No

+### expandToViewport

+> By default, the dropdown height is constrained to fit inside the height of its parent element.
+> Enabling this property will allow the dropdown to extend beyond its parent, using fixed positioning and
+> [React Portals](https://reactjs.org/docs/portals.html).
+Enable this setting if you need the dropdown
+> to ignore overflow: hidden or scroll parents, such as in a split view layout.
+> We do not recommend enabling this property if you don't have this requirement, because fixed positioning results
+> in slight visible lag when scrolling complex pages.
+Use with discretion.

+Type: Boolean